 - Able to work in hot and humid climate

-- Previous medical experience, pre-medical student, medical student or qualified nurse/doctor
+- Previous medical experience: nursing or medical school student or qualified nurse/doctor

 - Immunizations (please consult your local travel clinic)